-28. Type.
-This is a solid waste management subproject intended to improve the current situation in Shillong in terms of providing a disposal area, improving the collection system, and raising the awareness of the community of their responsibility to place their waste at collection points, and to segregate waste that is suitable for recycling.
+- 24. Type.
+This is a solid waste management subproject intended to improve the current situation in Shillong in terms of providing a disposal area, improving the collection system, and raising the awareness of the community of their responsibility to place their waste at collection points, and to segregate waste that is suitable for recycling. - 25.
+Category.

-29. Category.
 Environmental examination indicates the proposed subproject falls within ADB's environmental Category B projects.
-The Project components will only have small-scale, localized impacts on the environment, and can be mitigated.
-Under ADB procedures such projects require an IEE to identify and mitigate the impacts, and to determine whether further study or a more detailed EIA may be required.
+The subproject components will only have small-scale, localized impacts on the environment, and can be mitigated.
+Under ADB procedures such projects require an IEE to identify and mitigate the impacts, and to determine whether further study or a more detailed EIA may be required. - 26.
+Need.

-30. Need.
 The subproject is needed because the present solid waste infrastructure in Shillong is inadequate for the needs of the growing population.
-There are too few collection points and people deposit their solid waste on open grounds where it creates unhealthy environment and produces health hazard.
-Although the municipality collects the waste from these areas periodically, the service is irregular.

-31. The primary objective of the subproject is to upgrade the existing SWM services to make them scientific and more efficient and to adopt sanitary landfilling for ultimate disposal as per Municipal Solid Waste (Management and Handling) Rule (MSW Rules) (2000) in the interests of health and economic well being of the people of Shillong.
-The other objective is to provide the long term (till 2041) solution of the problem of solid waste management by way of modernization of the system through modern household and community bins for separate collection of biodegradable and non- biodegradable wastes, and recyclables, closed body transportation of garbage, dressing sanitary landfill site with bull dozers and compacting with land compactor, supplying Personnel Protective Equipment (PPE) to the laborers and rag pickers to protect their health.
-Besides, generation of revenue by better collection of user charges through effective creation of community awareness and selling of compost and recyclables.
+There are too few collection points and people deposit their solid waste on open bins where it creates unhealthy environment and produces health hazard.
+Although the municipality collects the waste from these areas, the service is irregular and resources and infrastructure is inadequate. - 27.
+The primary objective of the subproject is to upgrade the existing SWM services to make them scientific and more efficient and to adopt sanitary landfilling for ultimate disposal as per Municipal Solid Waste (Management and Handling) Rule (MSW Rules) (2000) in the interests of health and economic well being of the people of Shillong.
+The other objective is to provide the long term (till 2041) solution of the problem of solid waste management by way of modernization of the system through modern household and community bins for separate collection of biodegradable and non-biodegradable wastes, and recyclables, closed body transportation of garbage, dressing sanitary landfill site with bull dozers and compacting with land compactor, supplying personnel protective equipment (PPE) to the laborers and rag pickers to protect their health.
+Besides, generation of revenue by better collection of user charges through effective creation of community awareness and selling of compost and recyclables. - 28.
+As stated earlier, 15,000 m2 area is available for development of an emergency landfill However due to fund limitation during Tranche 1, the entire work could not be tendered earlier and work was restricted to 6,500 m2 only.
+In subsequent tranche, it is proposed that the balance work will be completed and ensure optimal usage of the land available for such development.
+A site inspection was held on 8 December 2012 by officials of CPHEEO, MoUD and PMMC who made certain suggestions communicated vide MOUD letter No K-14011/25(MEG-2)/2010-NERUDP dated 11 January 2013 (Appendix 6).
+SIPMIU has made its best efforts to address the issues raised and the same has been included in the proposed additional works.